aybanuuu/BiRA-NLP-pipeline/README.md

 Software-wise, it uses a BiLSTM model with CTC loss optimization for analyzing pronunciation in conjunction with a pronunciation lexicon and a [Levenshtein](https://pypi.org/project/python-Levenshtein/) alignment algorithm that evaluates the learner's pronunciation.
 The whole ML pipeline is contained inside a Tkinter GUI, which also contains functions such as OCR to scan words being studied for pronunciation, a gamified UI that classifies words based on difficulty, and opportunities to study the pronunciation of a word or utterance first before trying out the AI evaluation model.

-This repository will only contain the project's NLP pipeline, specifically dataset augmentation, [MFA](https://montreal-forced-aligner.readthedocs.io/en/latest/index.html) acoustic model (for phoneme transcriptions), phoneme lexicon, and the full ML pipeline.
-Datasets and model metric results will also be described, but the dataset and model themselves will not be made publicly available due to the agreement made by the researchers and the speaker who lent their voices for this project regarding privacy concerns.
+This repository will only contain the project's NLP pipeline, specifically dataset augmentation, [MFA](https://montreal-forced-aligner.readthedocs.io/en/latest/index.html) acoustic model (for phoneme transcriptions), phoneme lexicon, and the full ML pipeline, which were all done inside Google Colab.
+Datasets and model metric results will also be described, but the dataset and model themselves will not be made publicly available due to the agreement made by the researchers and the speaker who lent the voices for this project's speech recordings regarding privacy concerns.

 ## Dataset
 The main dataset consists of 18,632 files, with one (1) female adult speaker lending her voice and three (3) pseudo speakers simulating child voices, all based on the female adult speaker's voice.
-This was done instead of obtaining actual child voices due to the lack of datasets publicly available and time constraints.
+This was done instead of obtaining actual child voices due to the lack of datasets publicly available, difficulty in finding and reaching out to potential speakers, and time constraints.

 The original recording was recorded in a moderately quiet environment using a microphone similar to what the BiRA device uses.
 To add augmented pseudo-child speakers, the original audio files were augmented by doing a combination of pitch and formant shifting in Python's [PyWorld](https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder) library.
 Resources for the voice recording come from DepEd's Marungko Booklets being used for teaching reading inside the classroom (used with permission).